Milan Ghimire

 Contributed to full-stack application development with focus on structured data handling, API integration, and backend logic.
 Worked with data flow between frontend and backend systems.

 My notes on the things I'm learning — reinforcement learning, the maths behind models, and more.
-Each epoch is one more pass of understanding.
+Each note is one more pass of understanding.